Key subgroups in the Polish group of all automorphisms of the rational circle: Inj-key subgroups which are not co-minimal

-Finally, back to Pestov's Question \ref{q:Pest}, note that it would be interesting to present concrete examples (if they exist) of Polish groups with metrizable $M(G)=\widehat{G/H}$ such that the corresponding extremely amenable subgroup $H$ is not inj-key in $G$.
+\begin{question} Finally, back to Pestov's Question \ref{q:Pest}, it would be interesting to present concrete examples (if they exist) of Polish groups with metrizable $M(G)=\widehat{G/H}$ such that the corresponding extremely amenable subgroup $H$ is not inj-key in $G$. \end{question}